Marketed as a systemic tissue-repair peptide; commonly stacked with BPC-157 in community protocols for tendon, muscle, and ligament recovery.

 TB-500 vs. BPC-157?

 BPC-157 works locally — best for gut issues and near-site injuries.
-TB-500 is systemic — works throughout the body.
+TB-500 is conventionally treated as a systemic agent in community use (no human PK confirmation).
 Most users run both together.

 Why twice weekly instead of daily?